 Festivals:

-Zephyros’ Run — a race along the Skyroads, where victors earn a whisper from the gods.
+Zephyros’ Run — a race along the highest Skyroads, where victors earn a whisper from the gods.

 Thunder’s Eve — when the storm’s first lightning of spring marks a year of renewal.

-The Descent of Fire — when fragments of Olympus fall to earth as shooting stars, believed to be divine tears.
+The Descent of Fire — when fragments from the heavens fall to earth as shooting stars, believed to be divine tears.

 Languages: Common, Celestial, and the Old Sky Tongue, a harmonic dialect spoken only by priests and windsages.